natgo/wt-wiki-scraper/wikitext-transpiled/ground/Pz.III%20E.md

 * Very fast reload
 * Access to APCR
 * Decent overall mobility
-* Immune from heavy machine gun fire
+* Immune to heavy machine gun fire
+* Tougher than other reserve tanks if angled

 '''Cons:'''

 * Very slow turret traverse
 * Lacklustre firepower
-* Poor armour protection
+* Unimpressive armour protection if not angled
 * No short stabiliser

 == History ==